-The House in Multiple Occupation (HMO) regulations were first introduced in Scotland in 2006 to address over-crowding and low standards in private rental accommodation.
+The House in Multiple Occupation (HMO) regulations were first introduced in Scotland in 2006 to address tenant safety, over-crowding and low standards in private rental accommodation.
 Initially the framework was discretionary for individual local authorities, but in 2011 it became compulsory for them to manage HMOs in their area.

-An application must be made to the relevant local authority, who each set their own fees.
+A licence application must be made to the relevant local authority, who each set their own fees.
 In Glasgow, it typically takes six to twelve months to process an application and the fee is around £2000.
 The applicant may be required to attend a local council committee hearing.

 The Scottish Government has published statutory Guidance which has detailed information on the standards which must be met.
 In general, the standards are stricter than for regular rental properties.
 For example, smoke detectors are required in all bedrooms in addition to lounges and hallways.
 There is also a requirement for fire fighting equipment and for regular fire alarm checks.
 Fire doors must be fitted internally.